3-Ingredient Beer Battered Onion Rings

 What kind of beer to use: The beer flavor comes through in these onion rings, so choose a beer you love!
 You can use a light lager for a more traditional onion ring, or a darker option like Guinness for a sweeter, more flavorful onion ring.

-Tips for frying onion rings: Agitating the oil right away helps the top layer of batter solidify on the onion rings so that it doesn’t come off when you flip them.
+Tips for frying onion rings: Carefully agitating the oil helps the top layer of batter solidify on the onion rings so that it doesn’t come off when you flip them.
 Since the onion rings will float in the oil, the tops won’t be submerged in oil right away, so this step really helps!

 Nutrition